jaydenw603/OpenLANE_sky_130/README.md

 # Day 3 - Designing a Library Cell with Magic and Ngspice Characterization

 ## I/O Placement:
 The I/O placer will automatically set the pins at equal distances apart (mode 1).
-To make the pins no longer equidistant, you can switch it to mode 2 by typing "set ::env(FP_IO_MODE) 2" into OpenLANE.
+To make the pins no longer equidistant, you can switch it to mode 2 by typing ```set ::env(FP_IO_MODE) 2``` into OpenLANE.